lgsvl/simulator/README.md

 ## Summary

 We present a Unity-based multi-robot simulator for autonomous vehicle developers.
 We provide an open-source, out-of-the-box solution which can meet the needs of developers wishing to focus on testing their autonomous vehicle algorithms.
-It currently has integration with the MIT DuckieTown and Autoware platforms, can generate HD maps, and be immediately used for testing and validation of a whole system with little need for custom integrations.
+It currently has integration with the MIT DuckieTown, Autoware, and [Apollo](https://github.com/lgsvl/apollo) platforms, can generate HD maps, and be immediately used for testing and validation of a whole system with little need for custom integrations.
 We hope to build a collaborative community among robotics and autonomous vehicle developers by open sourcing our efforts.

+*To use the simulator with Apollo, after following the [build steps](#build) for the simulator, follow the guide on our [Apollo fork](https://github.com/lgsvl/apollo).*

 ## Video